jtechprojects/cybersecurity-homelab/README.md

 The purpose of the lab is to create a realistic environment where I can practice networking, system administration, virtualization, Active Directory, Linux, firewall configuration, security monitoring, and offensive and defensive cybersecurity techniques.

 Instead of running the entire lab from a single computer, I assigned different physical systems specific roles and use Proxmox to host several virtual machines.
-I also built a dedicated lab network using pfSense as the firewall and router, along with an 8-port Ethernet switch to provide wired connectivity between the physical systems.
+I also built a dedicated lab network using pfSense as the firewall, router, and default gateway, along with an 8-port Ethernet switch to provide wired connectivity between the physical systems.

-This homelab serves as the foundation for my pfSense network security, SIEM and Active Directory, and Wazuh detection engineering projects.
+This homelab serves as the foundation for my network security, Active Directory, and Wazuh detection engineering projects.

 ## Physical Hardware